Sierra newt: Description

+The Adult Sierra newts coloring can be a yellowish-brown to dark brown, burnt orange, and sometimes yellowish.
+Their eyelids and the area below their eyes are lighter than the rest of the head.
+Their iris is light silvery to pale yellow.
+The eyes appear to extend to or beyond the outline of the head when viewed from above.

+If a male is mating he will develop smooth skin, a flattened tail to aid with swimming, a swollen cloaca, and rough nuptial pads on the undersides of the feet to aid in holding onto females.
+The skin of females during the breeding season becomes more vascular, their tail may develop a small blade, and their vents become more prominent.

+The larvae Aquatic larvae reside in the pond and are light yellow with two dark regular narrow bands on the back.
+In older larvae it is common to have dark spots or blotches along the sides of its body.

+While it may seem that the reddish/orange underside coloring of the Sierra newts would draw attention to predators, it denotes to predators that they are poisonous and acts as a deterrent to predation.

 Reproduction

 Reproduction occurs generally between March and early May.
 Typically, the adult newts will return to the pool in which they hatched between January and February.
 After a mating dance, the male mounts the female and rubs his chin on her nose.
 He then attaches a spermatophore to the substrate, which she will retrieve into her cloaca.

 The egg mass released by the female contains between seven and 30 eggs, and is roughly the consistency of a thick gelatin dessert.
 Typically, the egg masses are attached to stream plant roots or to rocky crevices in small, pools of slow-moving water, but they have also been known to be attached to underwater rocks or leaf debris.
 While shallow in a wide sense, these pools are rather deep relative to the average depth of a Southern California stream, varying in depth from about 1–2 m.

 Adult newts will stay in the pools throughout the breeding season, and can be occasionally found well into the summer.
 Larvae hatch sometime in early to midsummer, depending on local water temperature.
 However, the typical incubation length is between 14 and 52 days, varying primarily to water temperatures.

 Larvae are difficult to find in streams, as they blend in well with the sandy bottom, to which they usually stay close.
 After the Larvae period which usually lasts till early fall or late summer, the newt will move to terrestrial habitats till they come back to reproduce in 5 to 8 years.